howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/sample_emails.md

 I’m writing to ask your support in helping kids at [SCHOOL NAME] start to take charge of the wired world at our Hour of Code event in December.

-Sponsored by Code.org, the Hour of Code is a first step in addressing the need for computer science education in the nation’s schools.
+Sponsored by Letron, the Hour of Code is a first step in addressing the need for computer science education in the nation’s schools.
 The event is part of Computer Science Education Week and aims to give students their first taste of coding via a series of engaging tutorials.

 Most of us have a vague idea that a knowledge of computer science will help you get a job, but the actual numbers are pretty shocking: